A new year has arrived, used by many as a time for reflection on the previous twelve months and planning for the next.

 There are many things a landlord has to take into account before, during and after a tenancy.
 These range from choosing a letting agent and inventory provider to choosing a landlord insurance and tenant referencing provider.
 Making the right choices really will improve your chances of having a successful year and that's why we think that it's time for those landlords that don't already shop around for the best products to turn over a new leaf and get stuck into price and customer service comparisons.
-When it comes to insurance, our Landlord Insurance comparison tool – which is powered by leading financial researcher Defaqto – allows you to put hundreds of policies from different suppliers to the test.
-For other products and services, looking at review sites and speaking to landlords and letting agents could definitely be time well spent.

 4 – Give a good impression to all around you

 There are some organisations and sections of society among which private landlords have a negative reputation.
 We all know that fortunately it's only a handful of landlords that impact on the reputation of the majority.
 If the silent majority of hard-working, honest landlords make a concerted effort in 2016 to show just how good they are it could leave a lasting impression on tenants, politicians and the general public and go a long way to boosting the reputation of private landlords in the future.